 Brayla Stone, 17

 Brayla Stone, a 17-year-old Black trans woman, was murdered in Sherwood, Arkansas on 25 June.
-Her body was found in a car off of Gap Creek Drive, and LGBTQ+ media only discovered her death recently as she was deadnamed in initial media reports.
-Her family also sought to have her deadname used in reports.
+Her body was found in a car off of Gap Creek Drive.
 A change.org petition has been set up to demand justice for Brayla.
 At the time of writing, the petition has over 285,000 signatures.
 In a since deleted post on Instagram, a user known as tapneason claimed to have been paid $5,000 to murder Brayla.
 They later claimed that they were “clout chasing” and hadn’t killed anyone.
-A candlelit vigil was held earlier in the week and organised by the Center for Artistic Revolution.
+A candlelit vigil was held and organised by the Center for Artistic Revolution.
 In a Facebook post, they said: “Brayla was someone who always held space for others to be themselves and express their identities.
 Despite the fact that these institutions didn’t support Brayla, it is important that we uplift her memory and dedicate ourselves to seeking justice for her.
 She was 17 years old and her life was taken far too soon.
 We must put a stop to the violence against Black trans women.
 We don’t want another Black trans woman’s death to go unnoticed.”

 Merci Mack, 22